daud1/psychic-train/README.md

 1. Set up your local database

-   See [env.sample](./env.sample) on how to update any env variables or db credentials.
+   See [env.sample](./env.sample) on how to update any env variables or db credentials for the API.
+   For frontend env variables, see [./front/src/.env](.front/src/.env).

 ```bash
 # db_name: tuzimbe_dev, db_password: set in .env, owner: postgres